FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Evaluation

 \parab{Testbed.} All experiments are conducted on an NVIDIA H100 GPU with 94\,GB of HBM memory.
 The host system is equipped with 2 AMD~EPYC~9554 64-core processors and 1.1\,TB of DDR5 system memory.
 Unless otherwise stated, we allocate 180\,GB of host memory for the KV cache.
 The GPU is connected via PCIe~5.0 with a peak bidirectional bandwidth of 64\,GB/s.
 Our software environment consists of PyTorch~2.7.0 with CUDA~12.8 and cuDNN~9.5

 \parab{Models.} We evaluate FlexiCache on models from two families: Llama-3.1-8B-Instruct \cite{grattafiori2024llama} and Mistral-7B-Instruct-v0.2 \cite{jiang2023clip}.

 \parab{Metrics.} For model accuracy, we report the ratio between the benchmark score with FlexiCache and that with dense attention for the same model, providing a uniform measure of performance retention across benchmarks and models despite sparse attention.
 For system performance, we use total token throughput for offline inference and time per output token (TPOT) for online serving.
-Although FlexiCache primarily optimizes the decode stage, we also analyze its impact on time to first token (TTFT) in online settings.
+Although FlexiCache primarily optimizes the decode stage, we also analyze its impact on time-to-first-token (TTFT) in online settings.

+\parab{Baselines.} For system performance, we use \textbf{vLLM}’s \cite{kwon2023efficient} Triton-based Flash-Decoding backend as our primary baseline, isolating the impact of FlexiCache’s hierarchical KV placement and stability-aware reranking.

-\parab{Baselines.} We compare FlexiCache with LServe \cite{yang2025lserve} on performance retention under sparse attention, since LServe is the most conceptually related system.
-Both frameworks support paged attention and reduce the effective token budget for attention computation as well as the number of tokens whose KV caches reside in GPU memory.
-The key distinction is that LServe permanently discards KV caches of less important tokens, whereas FlexiCache offloads them to host memory for potential reuse.
-For system performance, we use vLLM’s Triton-based Flash-Decoding backend as our baseline, the same runtime on which FlexiCache is implemented, to ensure a fair comparison by isolating the effect of FlexiCache’s cache management.
+For accuracy retention under sparse attention, we compare against \textbf{LServe} \cite{yang2025lserve}, the most conceptually related system.
+Both frameworks support paged attention and leverage sparsity to reduce the effective token budget for attention computation; however, LServe permanently discards the KV cache of less important tokens, whereas FlexiCache offloads them to host memory for potential reuse.
+LServe, built atop QServe~\cite{lin2024qserve}, uses quantization by design.
+To isolate the effect of sparsity on accuracy, we compare its quantized-sparse configuration against its quantized-only baseline and report the relative drop in accuracy.
+A direct system-level comparison would conflate speedups from quantization and sparsity; hence, we use the vLLM baseline for system performance evaluation.